dylandills/better-doctor/README.md

 * Run 'gulp serve' in your chosen terminal application, then wait for your browser to be opened to the appropriate page.

 ## Known Bugs
-* Location is not able to display.
+* None at this time.

 ## Technologies Used